laalex/youtube2mp3/README.md

 8. Androi mobile application compatible with > 4.1.1 Android
 9. Search directly on YouTube to download a song
 10. Continous playlist listening
+11. Ability to remove songs
+12. Keyboard shortcuts*

+## Features partially supported

+* Keyboard shortcuts

 ## Known bugs and issues

-1. Songs cannot be removed
-2. PlayList pages are updated every `5` seconds by polling the server.
+1. PlayList pages are updated every `5` seconds by polling the server.
-3. Songs are being downloaded even if the ID is not unique
+2. Songs are being downloaded even if the ID is not unique
-4. PlayList don't automatically load songs when they are expired
+3. PlayList don't automatically load songs when they are expired
-5. Application state inflicts an error to the REPEAT and causes the player to automatically repeat.
+4. Application state inflicts an error to the REPEAT and causes the player to automatically repeat.

 ## Upcoming features